xaynetwork/xaynet/README.md

 - **Fast and functional:** The language should offer functional abstractions but also compile code into fast executables.

 Rust is one of the very few choices of modern programming languages that meet these requirements:
-- Its concepts of *Ownership* and *Borrowing* make it both memory and concurrency safe.
+- Its concepts of *Ownership* and *Borrowing* make it both memory and thread-safe (hence avoiding potential concurrency issues).
 - It has a strong and static type discipline and traits, which describe shareable functionality of a type.
 - It has rich functional abstractions, for example the `tower-service` based on the foundational trait `Service`.
 - Its idiomatic code compares favorably to idiomatic C in performance.
-- It has no run-time and so is widely deployable.
-Foreign Function Interfaces support calls from other languages, including Dart or Flutter.
+- It is widely deployable and doesn't necessarily depend on a runtime, unlike languages such as Java and their need for a virtual machine to run its code.
+Foreign Function Interfaces support calls from other languages/frameworks, including Dart, Python and Flutter.
 - And it compiles into LLVM, and so it can draw from the abundant tool suites for LLVM.

 ## We love XayNet, we like to hear about your use of it